Security Tips for Protecting Yourself at Home

 see also more general information on working from home on the Digital Resilience page

 - Think Before You Click.
+Watch out for phishing emails, suspicious phone calls, and malicious web sites.
 Cyber criminals are taking advantage of people seeking information on COVID-19.
 They are distributing malware campaigns that impersonate organizations like WHO, CDC, and other reputable sources by asking you to click on links or download outbreak maps.
 Slow down.
 Don’t click.
 Go directly to a reputable website to access the content.

 - Lock Down Your Login.
-Create long and unique passphrases for all accounts.
-If possible and for your personal accounts, use multi-factor authentication (MFA) wherever possible.
-MFA will fortify your online accounts by enabling the strongest authentication tools available, such a unique one-time code sent to your phone or mobile device.
+Create long and complex passwords for all of your accounts and don’t use the same password for multiple accounts.
+Wherever possible use multi-factor authentication (MFA).
+MFA will protect your online accounts by requiring another piece of information, such a unique one-time code sent to your phone or mobile device.

 Leave sensitive data stored securely on LC servers and access it remotely via the LC VPN.